ndubuisi-ugwuja/simplestorage/README.md

-A SIMPLE SMART CONTRACT WRITTEN IN SOLIDITY AND JAVASCRIPT
+A SIMPLE STORAGE SMART CONTRACT WRITTEN IN SOLIDITY AND JAVASCRIPT

 //Deploying to a testnet
 Make sure you have a metamask or other wallet, and export the private key.